Are you looking for varied ways to get into some of the popular colleges in countries like the UK, US and Canada for undergraduate studies?

-- Carry admission ticket, Photo ID, Pencils, Eraser, Calculator.
+- Carry admission ticket, Photo ID, Pencils, Eraser, and Calculator.

 - Do not carry mobile phones, earphones, or any other equipment.

-- The watches are allowed in the center.
+- The watches are allowed in the centre.

-- You should reach the test center on time.
+- You should reach the test centre on time.

 SAT Exam – Photo Requirements

-This is a crucial thing candidate should know that they need to have a photograph as per the mentioned guidelines otherwise you will not be allowed to take the test.
+This is a crucial thing every candidate should know.
+They need to have a photograph as per the mentioned guidelines otherwise they will not be allowed to take the test.